raphtlw/personal-blog/content/posts/guide-install-arch-on-zephyrus-g14.md

 fdisk -l
 ```

 **Your hard disk should be labelled /dev/sda or /dev/nvme0n1.
 Please use the appropriate disk labeling for your system.
-I am using /dev/sda because that’s more common.**
+I am using /dev/nvme0n1 because it is how it is named on the Zephyrus G14.**

 First, select the disk you are going to format and partition:

 ```
-fdisk /dev/sda
+fdisk /dev/nvme0n1
 ```

 I suggest that you delete any existing partitions on the disk using command **d**.
 Once you have the entire disk space free, it’s time to create new partitions with command **n**.